 76ers' Ben Simmons: Just misses another triple-double

-Simmons tallied 18 points (7-14 FG, 4-5 FT), 11 rebounds, seven assists and four steals over 35 minutes in the 76ers' loss to the Bulls on Wednesday.
+Simmons finished with 15 points (6-15 FG, 3-3 FT), 10 assists, nine rebounds, two steals and a block across 34 minutes in the 76ers' loss to the Rockets on Friday.

-Simmons nearly came away with another triple-double in Wednesday's loss, though his team still lost.
-Simmons has stepped his game up recently, averaging 17.3 points, 13.7 rebounds, 2.3 steals and a block over his last three games, which include two triple-doubles.
+Simmons finished just one rebound shy of yet another triple-double in Friday's loss, though his stellar play wasn't enough to overcome the surging Rockets, especially when counting his seven turnovers.
+SImmons has nearly averaged a triple-double over his last four games and should remain an elite option across most formats.

 More News